 - Print and fill out the RN to BSN Application

-- Send the RN to BSN application by April 1 or October 1 with a nonrefundable check or money order for $30.00 payable to MU SON to: Marshall University
+- Send the RN to BSN application by July 1 or November 1 to:

 1 John Marshall Drive

 RN to BSN Drug Test and Background Check